Note! Deadline for this call is extended to April 7.

 Please state your or any other researcher’s funding for the project over and above what is applied for in this application.
 Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

 Applicant’s publication list

-- Selection of publications: List the maximum 10 publications of greatest importance to your application.
-For each publication, please state how you contributed to it, and its relevance to the research project described (maximum 4 lines per publication).
+1. Selection of publications.
+List the 10 publications of greatest importance to your application.
+Describe how you contributed to each publication, and its relevance to the research project described (maximum 4 lines per publication).
 Highlight your name in bold in the author list.

 - Peer-reviewed original articles